AlisAquilae/Academia/content/Notes/Summaries/Catchment and Climate Hydrology/CCH Summary Literature and Lecture 2.md

 # Introduction
 The temporal structure of soil moisture is a key feature of hydrologic interactions with climate.
 The effects are bi-directional: vegetation and soils, through their controls on transpiration and drainage, leave a distinct imprint on the temporal structure of soil moisture; and, over long time periods, the governing role that soil moisture plays on the partitioning of energy at the land surface manifests itself as a regional regulation on climate.
 Soil moisture and its evaporation are therefore integral in predicting the water and energy fluxes across the land surface.

+---
+# Evapotranspiration

 Although evapotranspiration is not the first thing we think of when setting up a water balance, it is highly important.
-In many catchments, more water leaves the catchment via eca
+In many catchments, more water leaves the catchment via evaporation than via streamflow.
+Streamflow is often storage-driven, leading to faster recession rates in summer than in winter.
+Meanwhile, evaporation continues year-round.
+It therefore accounts for many long-term changes in runoff characteristics.

+When we are talking about evapotranspiration (ET), it is necessary to differentiate between [[Actual Evapotranspiration]] (AET) and [[Potential Evapotranspiration]] (PET).
+PET is a representation of the environmental demand for evapotranspiration.
+It represents the ET for a standardised soil, given standardised conditions, and, importantly, given ample water availability.
+Actual ET is equal to PET if, in reality, enough water is available.
+Where this is not the case, AET differs from PET.
+It is very difficult to calculate AET, which is why we often work with PET instead.

+>[!Info]
+>There are different ways to estimate PET:
+>- Penman-Monteith: Has the strongest theoretical basis, but requires the most observations as inputs, and is therefore difficult to implement
+>- Priestley-Tailor: Is a significantly easier yet robust method, but has as a downside that it does not include [[Advection]].
+>- Makkink: Similarly robust, but looks at global radiation rather than net radiation
+>- Thornthwaithe.
+Easy and little input data needed, but does not consider the energy balance (it is only a function of temperature)

+>[!Info]
+>Most transport of water vapour occurs via turbulent exchange.
+This is often approximated using the [[Eddy Covariance]], which states that, under certain assumptions, the vertical flux of moisture is proportional to the covariance between the vertical typical wind speed and the variable of interest (temperature for $H$ and $q$ for ET).
+Although this is our best-approximation at present, the eddy covariance has to be measured at the time-scale of seconds.
+This makes it very difficult to find patterns in evapotranspiration which, we know, is a process that differs in the order of months to years.

+---
+# Impact of Soil Moisture on Evapotranspiration